apredeus/multi-bacpipe/README.md

 * tdf files are prepared for visualization in IGV;
 * Normalized bigWig (bw) files are prepared for vizualization in majority of other genomic browsers;
 * featureCounts is ran on genomic bam to evaluate the strandedness of the experiment;
-* strandedness and basic alignment statistics are calculated;
+* strandedness and advanced alignment statistics are calculated;
-* featureCounts output is chosen based correct settings of strandedness;
+* featureCounts output is chosen based on the established strandedness;
 * appropriately formatted logs are generated;
 * multiqc is ran to summarize everything as a nicely formatted report.